Formulae in noncommutative Hodge theory: Morita equivalence

-The hypotheses of Lemma \ref{lem:moritafull} are satisfied by each of them, hence each defines a Morita equivalence.

-For the `only if', we rely on \cite[Theorem 3.4]{Keller2006}, which is due to \cite{Thomason1990} and \cite{Neemann1992}.
-Namely, we consider the $\mathsf{dg}$ category $\modules \EuC$ of right $A_\infty$ $\EuC$-modules: its cohomological category $H^*(\modules \EuC)$ is a triangulated category, which admits arbitrary coproducts and is compactly generated by the Yoneda modules.
-We call an object of $\modules \EuC$ \emph{compact} if the corresponding object of the triangulated category $H^*(\modules \EuC)$ is compact in the usual sense.
+\begin{thm} If $\EuC$ and $\EuD$ are Morita equivalent, then $\twsplit \EuC$ and $\twsplit \EuD$ are quasi-equivalent. \end{thm} \begin{proof} This is a consequence of \cite[Proposition 13.34.6]{SP2018}, which is due to \cite{Thomason1990} and \cite{Neemann1992} (see also \cite[Theorem 3.4]{Keller2006}).
+Namely, we consider the $\mathsf{dg}$ category $\modules \EuC$ of right $A_\infty$ $\EuC$-modules: its cohomological category $H^0(\modules \EuC)$ is a triangulated category, which admits arbitrary coproducts and is compactly generated by the Yoneda modules.
+We call an object of $\modules \EuC$ \emph{compact} if the corresponding object of the triangulated category $H^0(\modules \EuC)$ is compact in the usual sense.
 Then, the subcategory of compact objects of $\modules \EuC$ is precisely the triangulated split-closure of the image of the Yoneda embedding, by the above-mentioned theorem.
 We refer to it as $\EuC^{perf}$: it is quasi-equivalent to $\twsplit \EuC$ by the uniqueness of triangulated split-closures \cite[Lemma 4.7]{Seidel2008}.